Three Options for Managing References in Grant Proposals and Other Documents

 June 1, 2023

 If you work on certain kinds of grant proposals, particularly proposals for research grants, you must cite sources that support your proposed solution and provide evidence of related work and data.
-Proposals for community-based projects often require references as well, such as citations to government reports, public datasets, or news articles.
+Proposals for community-based projects often require references, such as citations to government reports, public datasets, or news articles.
 Proposal teams often struggle to create systems for organizing background research and correctly citing sources in their proposals.
-The result is that the decision of how to manage references is often not made until after the proposal is well underway, and the references are scattered across several locations.
+The result is that decisions on how to manage references are often made only after the proposal is well underway, and references are scattered across multiple locations.
 It’s much easier and less stressful if you decide at the beginning of the proposal process which tools and methods you will use.
 Doing so will help everyone working on the proposal, from the writers and subject matter experts to the reviewers and editors.

 Several options exist for organizing references and adding citations to grant proposals or other documents, such as project reports and research papers.
-In this post, we are going to highlight three citation tools (aka reference managers) that we’ve used to collect references and create bibliographies for grant proposals.
-Two options can be used for free, and the third offers a free trial for 30 days.
+In this post, we highlight three citation tools (aka reference managers) we’ve used to collect references and generate bibliographies for grant proposals.
+Two options are free, and the third offers a 30-day free trial.

 Before we discuss each tool, we want to give a quick overview of what a reference manager is and why you may want to add one to your proposal development toolbox.